Create journey maps that drive sustainable customer-centric change.

-The organizations that get it understand that they need practical tools like customer journey maps, which enable them to work on actually delivering a better customer experience and not just talking about it.
+Smart organisations have good reasons to invest in customer journey mapping these days.
+They understand that they need practical tools like customer journey maps, which enable them to work on actually delivering a better customer experience and not just talking about it.

 A study by McKinsey showed that organizations who focus on journey optimization perform better in terms of revenue, customer satisfaction, and lower cost to serve than their competitors.

 There's a growing stack of evidence that driving customer-centric change through customer journey maps is not just good for customers—it's good for businesses too.

 The History of Customer Journey Maps

 When starting this guide, I had no clue what the origin of customer journey maps was.
 Suddenly, they were just there.
 But I did a little bit of research, and this is what I found: